hellenike/textbook/docs/modules/module3/in-action/index.md

 >  A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.

 The preceding sentence is the complete text of the Second Amendment to the United States Constitution.
-It has two verbal units:  a main clause, and a subordinate verbal idea expressed with a participle.
+It has two verbal expressions:  a main clause, and a subordinate verbal idea expressed with a participle.

 This sentence is a tragic illustration that syntax matters.
 The Founding Fathers used an absolute participle in imitation of Latin and Greek style.
 Unlike a subordinate clause with a conjunction giving it an explicit meaning ("because", "when", "if"...), the meaning of the participial expression is open ended.